 Overall, I’ve explored a lot of different skills.
 I dropped some because I got bored, some because I couldn’t find the time and some because I simply did not get the skill.
 But there are two things that I have been in love with ever since I started them – coding and reading.

 When I was in 4th or 5th grade, I don’t remember which, we had a computer science class where we were taught Basic.
 I immediately knew that coding is something that I wanted to do for the rest of my life.
 It was love at first output.

 As for reading, I’ve been a bookworm since I was 4.
 You know how little kids bug their parents to buy them toys or chocolates?
 I used to bug my parents to buy me books.
 Nowadays, I am so obsessed with reading that I check goodreads more times in a day than I check Facebook in a month.

 What am I exploring lately, you ask?
 Toastmasters!
 You see, I’m not a speaker.
 I’m a listener.
 I’m a writer.
 Speaking in public terrifies me.
 I’ve always had stage fear and it’s not just for speaking.
 Even if I’m called up on stage to receive a prize or certificate, I go weak in my knees.
 I can’t even pose for a photograph properly.
 I’m hoping that Toastmasters will help me with my stage fear.
 So I’m very excited to be here.
 I’m nervous, but I’m excited.

 I feel that it’s important to explore different things because it helps you find your true calling.
 Many people are afraid of stepping out of their comfort zone and trying new things.
 But they regret it later.
 Standing here in front of all of you today, I can honestly tell you that I have no regrets in my life so far.
-Because I’ve explored many different options, I can be confident of my choices.
+Because I’ve explored many different options, I can be confident in my choices.
 Well, I guess that’s enough narcissism for the day, so I’ll wind up.